Shinjita/iHVI-app/Documentation.md

 <img src="GUI.png" style="width:100%;"/>

-## Running the iHVI tool:
+##  How to run the iHVI tool - BThe following steps demonstrates how iHVI tool can be used to calculate Heat Vulnerability Index by integrating environmental and socio-economic indicators.

-1. Download the toolkit as instructed in this page https://github.com/IGEE-IHVI/iHVI-app/tree/main.
+1. Download and install the toolkit as instructed in this page https://github.com/IGEE-IHVI/iHVI-app/tree/main.

-2. Obtain environmental parameters from iGEE and socio-economic indicators from ABS website in .csv format.
+2. Obtain environmental parameters from iGEE tool and socio-economic indicators from ABS website in .csv format.

 <img src="Indicators.png" style="width:100%;"/>